Adopting a child

 australia.gov.au connects you to information and services across Australia including information on starting a family.

-My Health Record provides information on how to register your child for a digital health record in the My Health Record system.
-A digital health record allows you and your doctors, hospitals and other healthcare providers to view and share health information and find the best possible care.
+My Health Record provides information on how to register your child for one.
+A My Health Record allows you and your doctors, hospitals and other healthcare providers to view and share health information and find the best possible care.

 Family Relationships Online provides all families, whether together or separated, with access to information about family relationship issues, ranging from building better relationships to dispute resolution.